laironald/IDEAS-Pub/README.md

 ### Configuring Flask for Apache2

-While there is a more thorough guide about installing Flask with Apache2.
-It's probably not necessary, but feel free to read about it within the [Flask documentation](http://flask.pocoo.org/docs/deploying/mod_wsgi/).
+Below is a abbreviated guide to deploy Flask for Apache2 so that the Python scripts can be transferred through a web service.
+Please read the official [Flask documentation](http://flask.pocoo.org/docs/deploying/mod_wsgi/) to gain a more thorough understanding of how to deploy Flask.

 The first step is to install the Apache HTTP Server